-The Hershey Company works to inspire Almond Joy and lots of Kisses.
-As a global leader and North America's top chocolate producer, the company has built a big business manufacturing such well-known chocolate and candy brands as Hershey's, Kisses, Reese's peanut butter cups, Twizzlers licorice, and, under license, Mounds candy bar, York peppermint pattie, and Kit Kat wafer bar.
+The Hershey Company works to spread Almond Joy and lots of Kisses.
+With its portfolio of more than 80 global brands, the #1 chocolate producer in North America has built a big business manufacturing such well-known chocolate and candy brands as Hershey's, Kisses, Reese's peanut butter cups, Twizzlers, Mounds and Almond Joy candy bars (under a license), York peppermint patties, and Kit Kat wafer bars.
 Hershey also makes grocery goods, including baking chocolate, chocolate syrup, cocoa mix, cookies, snack nuts, breath mints, and bubble gum.
+Beyond candy, Hershey’s has expanded into the snacks category.
 Products from the chocolate king are sold to a variety of wholesale distributors and retailers throughout North America and exported overseas.

 Mergers and Acquisitions